dotknewt/dotknewt.github.io/_projects/ludus.md

 Packer can then use powershell, bash or even [Ansible](https://www.ansible.com/) as a provisioner to perform post-installation tasks, like regenerating host keys, installing drivers or disabling hibernation.

 This makes it super easy to recreate picture perfect copies of machines.
 A clean VM is never far off, and as long as you hold on to your template, you can destroy and rebuild the VM template -- you can deploy an identical VM to the one you destroyed.
 What used to take hours of active, hands-on configuration can be accomplished in just a few seconds with ludus.
 Though building the template may take some time, it's all :sparkles: automated :sparkles:

+### The Roles Role

+Ludus roles are collections of ansible tasks that can be assigned to hosts in a way that allows us to configure specifics for each host, like setting the keyboard layout.
+Roles gives a lot of room for custom deployments and are relatively easy to get started with.
+Just copy an existing role (I'll get to this in a later post) and modify as you want.

+Recent'ish ludus versions also support setting global variables, making it eaven easier to deploy, lets say a SIEM to your ludus range!

+TBC ...

 # Check back for updates on